 In the population centers with data available for this pollutant, this analysis has been carried out.
 In this pollutant, we begin to see disparate behaviors among population centers during the lockdown period.
 In that period, compared to the average of previous years, only Valladolid and León experience a significant decrease (-12.47% and -10.48%, respectively) as show in the Fig. 38.
 Meanwhile, in the rest of the provinces, there is a slight increase in the following order: Ponferrada (+0.68%), Salamanca (+2.68%), and Burgos (+4.50%).

-Fig. 38.
-Variation of $PM{2.5}$ between the 2020 lockdown period and the average of the same dates in 2017, 2018, and 2019 for the different population centers.
+Fig. 39.
+Variation of $\mathrm{PM}{{2.5}}$ in different time periods for the different population centers.